ikkez/f3-cortex/readme.md

     </tr>
 </table>

-A common scenario is where a `User` have friends and that relation target is also `User`.
+A common scenario is where a `User` has friends and that relation target is also `User`.
 So in you would bind the relation to itself:

 ```php
 namespace Model;